h-banii/hypr-shader-preview/README.md

 ## Recording

+Press R to start recording, press it again to stop, then press S to save it.

-Use OBS, you can load it inside a *browser source*.
-In the future I'll add a button to record videos and gifs in the browser.
+Or use OBS, you can load it inside a *browser source*.

 ## Version 3.00